ludarus/Display-ILI9488/README.md

 ```

 # Lookup table generation
-- Use the [generate_lookup_table](scripts/generate_lookup_table.py) script to generate a lookup table from the specified on and off colours
+- Use the [generate_lookup_table](scripts/generate_lookup_table.py) script to generate a lookup table to expand bitpacked bytes into full colour resolution from the specified on and off colours
 ```bash
 $ python generate_lookup.py <on colour in R B G> <off colour in R B G>
 ```
 # Object table generation
-- Use the [modified_CreateTableFiles](scripts/modified_CreateTableFiles.py) script to generate the object table.
+- Use the [generate_object_table](scripts/generate_object_table) script to generate the object table.
 All parameters are tweakable from within the file.
 ```bash
 $ python modified_CreateTableFiles.py
 ```